 Traditionally, some manufacturers placed pit holes on the lumber surface with epoxy wood filler.
-But according to experts, pit holes are non-essential in wood projects presently.
+But, pit holes are non-essential in wood projects presently.
 There are tools available already for drilling the correct depth and choosing the right screw for the wood filler.

 If the screws on wood filler hold the lumber, it does not mean that it can hold a large load or hefty size of wood.
 For instance, if you are screwing door hinges into it, the door hinges will break off.
 But screws can hold the smaller size of lumber with wood epoxy filler.